RenderKit/ospray/doc/compilation.md

     NOTE: Windows users should use Embree v3.2.2 or later.

     NOTE: OSPRay is incompatible with Embree v3.6.0.
--   If available OSPRay's [Example Viewer] can be compiled with support for Intel [Open Image Denoise] by enabling `OSPRAY_APPS_ENABLE_DENOISER`.
+-   OSPRay also heavily uses Intel [Open VKL], installing version 0.7.0 or newer is required.
+If Open VKL is not found by CMake its location can be hinted with the variable `openvkl_DIR`.
+-   OSPRay also provides an optional module that adds support for Intel [Open Image Denoise], which is enabled by `OSPRAY_MODULE_DENOISER`.
+When loaded, this module enables the `denosier` image operation.
 You may need to hint the location of the library with the CMake variable `OpenImageDenoise_DIR`.

 Depending on your Linux distribution you can install these dependencies using `yum` or `apt-get`.
 Some of these packages might already be